zoogie/seedminer_toolbox/readme.txt

 - graph.py
 Just a little thing to visualize the msed_data nodes for my amusement.
 Loads lfcs.dat and lfcs_new.dat from script directory.
 Needs matplotlib installed.
+Either py2 or py3 is fine.

 - msed_data.py
 Generates msed_data from a dumped movable.sed on PC.